 The unique fairytale atmosphere of the imposing Greek castle town of Monemvasia, meaning ‘single entrance’, has made it a firm favourite with romance seekers.
 Protective measures imposed by the archaeological authorities have spared this region from the vagaries of urban sprawl.
 As such Monemvasia has managed to retain its sense of mystery till today.

-The quickest way to get to Monemvasia from Athens is by the bus operated by KTEL Lakonias, which completes the journey in four and a half hours.
+The quickest way to get to Monemvasia from Athens is by the bus operated by KTEL Laconia.
+This completes the journey in four and a half hours.

 - Visit taverns serving the local Malvazia wine dubbed the ‘nectar of the nobles’